Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

 \subsection{The structure of smooth representations}

 In many of our arguments we have used d\'evissage to reduce to the cases of irreducible representations, and representations of the form $\cInd_{KZ}^G\sigma$.
 We can use our results to make more precise the way in which these representations interact.
 We begin with the following structural results.
+Recall from Definition~\ref{defn: pi fl} that for any~$\pi \in \cA$ we write $\pi_{\finl}$ for the maximal subobject of~$\pi$ which is locally of finite length (equivalently, locally admissible).